Ethics of the scientific publication

 7. Appeals and complaints

 The below procedure applies to appeals to editorial decisions, complaints about failure of processes such as long delays in handling papers and complaints about publication ethics.
-The complaint should in first instance be handled by the Editor-in-Chief(s) responsible for the journal and/or the Editor who handled the paper.
+The complaint should in first instance be handled by the editor-in-chief of the Biotechnologia Acta journal, the persons responsible for the journal and/or the Editor who handled the paper.

 The complainant is informed of the decision with an explanation if appropriate.
 Decisions on appeals are final and new submissions take priority over appeals.